-White House presses airlines to get employees vaccinated
+American, other airlines will require employee vaccinations

-Alaska Airlines and JetBlue are joining United Airlines in requiring employees to be vaccinated against COVID-19, just as the Biden administration steps up pressure on major U.S. carriers to require the shots.
+American Airlines, Alaska Airlines and JetBlue are joining United Airlines in requiring employees to be vaccinated against COVID-19, as the Biden administration steps up pressure on major U.S. carriers to require the shots.

+The airlines provide special flights, cargo hauling and other services for the government.
+The companies say that makes them government contractors who are covered by President Joe Biden’s order directing contractors to require that employees be vaccinated.

+American Airlines CEO Doug Parker told employees late Friday that the airline is still working on details, but “it is clear that team members who choose to remain unvaccinated will not be able to work at American Airlines.”

+The pilot union at American recently estimated that 4,200 — or 30% — of the airline’s pilots are not vaccinated.

-White House coronavirus adviser Jeffrey Zients talked to the CEOs of American Airlines, Delta Air Lines and Southwest Airlines about vaccine mandates, according to three people familiar with the situation.
-They spoke Friday on condition of anonymity because the calls were private.
+Earlier, White House coronavirus adviser Jeffrey Zients talked to the CEOs of American, Delta Air Lines and Southwest Airlines about vaccine mandates, according to three people familiar with the situation.
+They spoke on condition of anonymity because the calls were private.

-Airlines are large employers that fall under President Joe Biden’s sweeping order that companies with more than 100 workers require employees to be vaccinated or undergo weekly testing for the virus.
+Airlines are large employers that fall under Biden’s sweeping order that companies with more than 100 workers require employees to be vaccinated or undergo weekly testing for the virus.

-They are also government contractors, and so could fall under a Dec.
-8 deadline that contractors enforce vaccination requirements — without the testing option.
+However, they are also government contractors, who face a Dec.
+8 deadline to enforce vaccination requirements — without the testing option.

 Alaska Airlines and JetBlue Airways said Friday they will require employees to be vaccinated as soon as Dec.
 8 because they will be treated as federal contractors.